JMS55/jms55.github.io/content/posts/2024_05_10_virtual_geometry_bevy_0_14/index.md

 The former will contain a prefix sum (calculated on the CPU while writing out the buffer) of how many meshlets each instance is made of.
 The latter will contain the index of where in the meshlet asset buffer each instance's list of meshlets begin.

-(TODO: Example scene and buffer contents)

 We're uploading only 8 bytes per _instance_, and not per _cluster_, which is much, much cheaper.
-(TODO: Math for how much data we uploaded for the X instances in the frame we're looking at)
+Looking back at our scene, we're uploading 3092 * 8 bytes total = ~0.025 MBs total.
+This is a _huge_ improvement over the ~122.10 MBs from before.

 Now that the GPU has this data, we can have the GPU write out the `cluster_instance_ids` and `cluster_meshlet_ids` buffers from a compute shader.
 Max VRAM<->VRAM bandwidth on my RTX 3080 is a whopping 760.3 GB/s; ~47.5x faster than the 16 GB/s of bandwidth we had over PCIe.